-It’s important to know that a child does not need a formal diagnosis of a particular condition to receive support.
+It’s important to know that a child who does not have or is waiting for an assessment for a formal diagnosis of a particular condition still has the right to receive support.

 Although a diagnosis can help the school to understand a child’s needs and plan support, if there is not a formal diagnosis a school should still put support in place.

 This also applies if a child is being assessed or waiting for an assessment.
 The school should provide support that helps them learn and be included in school life.

 - get in touch with Enquire helpline if you have any question about your child's rights to support in school